opsmill/infrahub/docs/topics/transformation.md

 ### RFile (Jinja2 Plugin)

-An RFile is a Transformation plugin for Jinja2, it can generate any file in plain text format and must be composed of 1 main Jinja2 template and 1 GraphQL Query.
+An RFile is a transformation plugin for Jinja2, it can generate any file in plain text format and must be composed of 1 main Jinja2 template and 1 GraphQL query.

 #### Create an RFile